Workforce Investment Act (wia) National Emergency Grants (17.277)

 Applicant Eligibility

-Specifically, entities that are eligible to receive a National Emergency Grant include: a designated state Workforce Investment Act (WIA) program grantee agencies, a Local Workforce Investment Area, a consortium of local boards for adjoining local areas, a designated organization receiving WIA funding through the Native American Program provision of WIA, and a consortium of states.
+Entities that are generally eligible to receive a National Dislocated Worker Grant include: designated state Workforce Innovation and Opportunity Act (WIOA) program grantee agencies; a Local Workforce Investment Area; a consortium of local boards for adjoining local areas; a designated organization receiving WIOA funding through the Native American Program provisions of WIOA; and a consortium of states.
+Funds can be used to provide employment and training services (including some supportive services) to eligible participants.

 Beneficiary Eligibility

-Individuals who are eligible for assistance vary by type of National Emergency Grant project, however they must meet the criteria provided in the Workforce Investment Act: National Emergency Grants - Application Procedures, 69 Federal Register 23052 at 23057 (April 27, 2004).
+Individuals who are eligible for assistance vary by type of National Dislocated Worker Grant project; however, they must meet the criteria provided in the Workforce Investment Act: National Emergency Grants - Application Procedures, 69 Federal Register (April 27, 2004).

 Credentials/Documentation